-The Space for Life brings together the Biodôme, Insectarium, Jardin botanique and Planétarium Rio Tinto Alcan of Montréal.
-These exceptional places allow you to explore the thousand and one facets of life and nature.
+Space for Life brings together the Biodôme, the Biosphère, the Insectarium, the Jardin botanique and the Planétarium Rio Tinto Alcan of Montréal.
+These exceptional sites allow you to explore the innumerable facets of life and nature.

-The Youth Gardens were established more than 80 years ago by the founder of the Jardin botanique, Brother Marie-Victorin, to give young people inexpensive contact with nature.
-That tradition continues: it costs only $30 for the whole summer!
+The Youth Gardens were established more than 80 years ago by the founder of the Jardin botanique, Brother Marie-Victorin, to give young city dwellers the opportunity for an inexpensive contact with nature.
+That tradition continues: it costs only $35 for the whole summer!

 This exceptional gardening program has introduced thousands of kids like you to urban agriculture.
 Expert educators will guide you through every step, from sowing to harvesting.

 New!
 This year, registration will take place exclusively online, starting February 12, 2022.